AndreasKel/Orientation3D-App/README.md

 * To launch the app, run the executable file located in Orientation3D > bin > Debug > net5.0-windows > Orientation3D.exe
 * Or launch the application using Visual Studio + Start with out Debugging (Ctrl + F5)
-* While the application is running, specify the port name (default: COM3).
+* While the application is running, specify the port name (default: COM3)
 * Select the type of filter.
 (Kalman Filter, Kalman Filter with Bias or Complementary Filter)
 * Select a Baud Rate.
 (It needs to match the baud rate of the device that is transmitting the data)
 * Click 'Connect'.
-The orientation of the airplane will change depending on the data and the quaternions (format: qw, qx, qy, qz) are displayed on the left-hand side of the app
+The orientation of the airplane will change depending on the data coming from the sensors.
+The quaternion (format: qw, qx, qy, qz) will be displayed on the left-hand side of the app

+---
+The library that was used in this app to filter and estimate the orientation in quaternions can be found [here](https://github.com/AndreasKel/cOrientationFilters).